-Each compression device queue pair is individually configured through the rte compressdev queue pair setup API.
+Each compression device queue pair is individually configured through the $rte_compressdev_queue_pair_setup\ API$.

-The max_inflight_ops is used to pass maximum number of rte_comp_op that could be present in a queue at-a-time.
-PMD then can allocate resources accordingly on a specified socket.
+The max_inflight_ops is used to pass maximum number of rte_comp_op that could be present in a queue at a time.
+The PMD can then allocate resources accordingly on a specified socket.

-17.1.5 Logical Cores, Memory and Queues Pair Relationships
+17.1.5 Logical Cores, Memory and Queue Pair Relationships

-Library supports NUMA similarly as described in Cryptodev library section.
+The Compressdev library supports NUMA similarly as described in Cryptodev library section.

-A queue pair cannot be shared and should be exclusively used by a single processing context for enqueuing operations or dequeuing operations on the same compression device since sharing would require global locks and hinder performance.
+A queue pair cannot be shared, and should be exclusively used by a single processing context for enqueuing operations or dequeuing operations on the same compression device, since sharing would require global locks and hinder performance.
 It is however possible to use a different logical core to dequeue an operation on a queue pair from the logical core on which it was enqueued.
-This means that a compression burst enqueue/dequeue APIs are a logical place to transition from one logical core to another in a data processing pipeline.
+This means that for a compression burst, enqueue/dequeue APIs are a logical place to transition from one logical core to another in a data processing pipeline.